Emergency Medical Services

 The goal of the EMS program is to prepare competent entry level Emergency Medical Technician Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the Emergency Medical Technician Intermediate, and/or Emergency Medical Technician Basic, and/or First Responder levels.

-- All EMT Basic Students (Start Here): A list of pre-course compliance requirements.
+All EMT Basic Students (Start Here)

 Everyone needs additional time with skills in the lab setting!
 Both supplemental skills labs are designed for all EMS students to gain extra practice time in the classrooms and lab rooms with EMS equipment and access to an instructor.
 Sign up soon as these courses fill up!
 EVERYONE needs extra practice!
 The course numbers are: